 Give children scenarios relevant to them and Use the Activity Sheet 2 photographs.
 In small groups create a short play to Imagine you are a Buddhist.
 Create their own yellow brick roads decide which choice would be best for the Children sort the pictures into those that demonstrate when it is hard to make a good I think the best way for me to lead a good children involved in the scenario and why, show good choices and those that don't. decision and how the Eight Fold path could life is and which choice would not be so 'good' for They then decide which parts of the Eight help other people/animals involved e.g. you are Fold Path they relate to and why.
-I think it is hard to follow the path when in the playground with your friends and the Ammlu new boy comes to ask if he can join your Apply gamewhat choices could you make and what would the consequences be for you and the other people involved?
+I think it is hard to follow the path when in the playground with your friends and the Annly new boy comes to ask if he can join your Apply gamewhat choices could you make and what would the consequences be for you and the other people involved?
 Discuss what helps us make the choices we make.
 Kindness/not harming anyone/right and wrong/rules/feelings/consequences feel safe and happy e.g. kind words etc?
-Reflect How do we know what makes a 'good' Mix Pair Share.
-Did they choose the same What might Buddhists do if they find it hard In learning partners interview each other Mix Pair Share: Move around the room and choice?
+How do we know what makes a 'good' Mix Pair Share.
+Did they choose the same What might Buddhists do if they find it hard In learning partners interview each other Mix Pair Share: Move around the room and Reflect choice?
 Can we make a list of 8 things 'Right' to stick to the Eight Fold Path? (pretending to be Buddhists) share their Yellow Brick Roads - Do they that would help the class want to add/change their roads?

 Medium Term Plan: Do people need to go to church to show they are Christians?
-SACRE Objectives Previous Vocabulary New vocabulary A6 - Explain some of the feelings I associate with a special place and why.B6 - Describe some of the ways Christians use churches to worship.C6 - Understand the impact a Christian's special place has on them.Social, Moral & cultural opportunitiesReligionSpiritual Social churches to worship. ial place has on them.
+SACRE Objectives Previous Vocabulary New vocabulary A6 - Explain some of the feelings I associate with a special place and why.
+B6 - Describe some of the ways Christians use churches to worship.
+C6 - Understand the impact a Christian's special place has on them.
+Social, Moral & cultural opportunities Religion Spiritual Social Christianity e churches to worship. cial place has on them.
 Religion The Lord's Prayer - Also known as "The Our Father": prayer Jesus taught the disciples.
 The Last Supper - The Passover meal that Jesus shared with his 12 disciples: commemorated on the Thursday before Easter.
 This meal is commemorated in Communion or Eucharist.
 Peter - Disciple who denied knowing Jesus 3 times Church - Christian place of worship.
-Baptism - Rite of initiation involving sprinkling with or imme John the Baptist - Jesus' cousin and person who baptised Jesu Eucharist/Holy Communion - A sacrament instituted by Jesu wine during the Passover meal, Jesus commanded his follow bread as "my body" and the wine as "my blood."
-Through the sacrifice.
-British Values Previous Learning En Previous Learning End Point Assessment statements: End Point Assessment Statements: Tolerance I know the places of worship in the local environme vorship in the local environm ent and discuss their importance I know some of the ways Christians use churches to worship Mutual Respect I can reflect on a range of special places and identify why the Individual Liberty I understand the impact a Christian's special place has on the
+Baptism - Rite of initiation involving sprinkling with or immersion in water.
+John the Baptist - Jesus' cousin and person who baptised Jesus in the River Jordan.
+Eucharist/Holy Communion - A sacrament instituted by Jesus during his Last Supper.
+Giving his disciples bread and wine during the Passover meal, Jesus commanded his followers to "do this in memory of me," while referring to the bread as "my body" and the wine as "my blood."
+Through the Eucharistic celebration Christians remember Jesus' sacrifice.
+British Values Previous Learning End Point Assessment statements: nts: End Point Assessment Statements: Tolerance I know the places of worship in the local environme worship in the local environm ent and discuss their importance I know some of the ways Christians use churches to worship - Holy Communion and Baptism Mutual Respect I can reflect on a range of special places and identify why they have that impact on me Individual Liberty I understand the impact a Christian's special place has on them